ocrossi/ft_ping/README.md

 ## parsing
 good parsing using binary op, just add switch case for flags would be clearer, and without usual breaks

+## problems
+cant get the good bytes for 11 ttl exceeded right timeout when dest unreach not good, mine stops at 1 sec